dmahoner/Individual_Project/README.md

-This contains code for a professor teaching evaluation system app.
+This contains code for a professor teaching evaluation system streamlit app.
 This app creates a sentiment analysis and several forms of data visualization for feedback data via an excel file.
 It also has automated feedback responses for different comments made about professors.